Q & A

 What type of counseling does Lasell offer to students?

 The Counseling Center offers free and confidential counseling to all undergraduate students.
-For the 2021-2022 academic year, the Counseling Center will offer a hybrid approach of telehealth support by telephone or Zoom, and in-person meetings.
-Currently, the state mandate requires masks for in-person meetings, so the decision to be seen in-person vs. virtually will be made on a case-by-case basis.
-The Counseling Center can usually see a student the day the Center is contacted.
-If your student is struggling and is not comfortable reaching out, you may contact the Counseling Center on behalf of your student, and the Director will work to outreach to your child.
+If your student is struggling and is not comfortable reaching out, you may contact the Counseling Center on behalf of your student, and the Director will work to outreach to your student.

 Lasell also encourages students who are feeling down or are lonely to speak with their residential assistant (RA).